-The Judiciary encourages early reporting and action on wrongful conduct.
-Employees who experience, observe, or learn of reliable evidence of sexual, racial, or other discriminatory harassment or abusive conduct are strongly encouraged to take appropriate action, including reporting it to a supervisor, human resources professional, Unit Executive, Employment Dispute Resolution ("EDR") Coordinator, Chief Judge, Chief Circuit Judge, Circuit Director of Workplace Relations, or to the national Office of Judicial Integrity.
-See Code of Conduct for Judicial Employees, Canon 3(C).
+The Judiciary, including FPDOs, encourages early reporting and action on wrongful conduct.
+Employees who experience, observe, or learn of reliable evidence of sexual, racial, or other discriminatory harassment or abusive conduct are strongly encouraged to take appropriate action, including reporting it to a supervisor, human resources professional, FPD, Circuit Executive, COA or FPDO Employment Dispute Resolution ("EDR") Coordinator, Chief Circuit Judge, Circuit Director of Workplace Relations (DWR), or to the national Office of Judicial Integrity.
+See Code of Conduct for Federal Public Defender Employees, Canon 3(C).
 Employees are also encouraged to report wrongful conduct in the workplace by non-Employees.
-Court and chambers' confidentiality requirements do not prevent any Employee-including law clerks-from revealing or reporting wrongful conduct by any person.
+Confidentiality requirements do not prevent any Employee from revealing or reporting wrongful conduct.
+See Plan §§ IV(B)(2) and (3).